earthboundkid/scattered/README.md

         scattered [options] <globs>...

-Given a shell path or glob, for each file it makes an MD5 hash and hard-links basename.HASH.ext to the file.
+Given a shell path or glob, for each file it makes an MD5 hash and copies the file to basename.HASH.ext.
 Finally, it returns a JSON object mapping input to output paths for use as a file manifest by some other tool.